alexgreen0606/Cookbook/README.md

 ## Project Overview

-This app is a Pantry Inventory tracker that allows users to create and edit accounts, add items to the pantry, and create recipes using the items in the pantry.
+This app is a recipe tracker that allows users to create and edit accounts, add items to the pantry, and create recipes using the items in the pantry.

 ## Features

-- **Login System**: TODO
+- **Login System**: Create accounts to keep track of your personal recipes.
+- **Pantry**: A pantry is used to keep track of ingredients and their calorie counts.
+- **Recipes**: The cookbook allows for creation of recipes by linking pantry items and instructions.

 ## Technology Stack